Today I'm looking back at my recovery from betrayal and a painful marriage ending.

 And I didn’t have to face the fact that he was doing nothing to warrant my hope.

-I really should have been saying NO to his abuse and betrayal a lot sooner than I did.
+I should have said "NO" to his betrayal a lot sooner than I did.

 Like many YEARS sooner!